 Concerning the Effectiveness of Blend Phonics (and Word Mastery)

-I recently received an unsolicited letter from Dr. Eugene Roth, Jr. of Phoenix, Arizona, concerning the effectiveness of Blend Phonics and the companion program, Word Master.
+In 2007 I received this unsolicited letter from Dr. Eugene Roth, Jr. of Phoenix, Arizona, concerning the effectiveness of Blend Phonics and the companion program, Word Master.
 For the insights of a professional with years experience working with children struggling with learning difficulties, please read this Letter from Dr. Roth.